1-1is0/mongodb-notes/README.md

 ![Aggregation](aggregation.png)

-the first step in aggregation is query step and it wirrten insede the `$match`
+the first step in aggregation is query step and it written inside the `$match`, query inside the `$match` same as find query and it return the result to the next step in the pipeline.

 ```javascript
 db.persons.aggregate([